Tips to Find an Internship in Canada from our Internship Specialist

 If you are struggling to find an internship in your industry; we at Stepwest can help: we offer opportunities in Graphic Design, Business Administration, Human Resources, Real Estate, … And so many more industries!
 Check out all our opportunities here!

-What should I expect during a Consultation with Stepwest?
+What should I expect during a consultation call with Stepwest?

 It is recommended that you talk to us about your interests when we do a one-on-one consultation so that we can attempt to match you with the best-suited company for your needs!
 An intern should be professional at all times, be inquisitive and unafraid to ask questions if they are unsure about something, and also unafraid of challenges!

-What kind of companies do you place interns in?
+What kind of companies do you place interns?

 Interns can be expected to be placed in a variety of different industries or companies.
 Depending on your location (most popular in Vancouver and Toronto!), experience, interests, as well as availability upon projected arrival date, etc. Some of our host companies include financial or accounting firms, law firms, hospitality businesses, small businesses, startups, etc… most of our host companies are small to medium size companies.